kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 even approximate in the sense of having any approximation guarantees in their query results.
 They are heuristic-based indices that can index very high-dimensional vector and are fast both in their construction and their query times.
 Further, their query results are shown to be quite accurate empirically.
-HNSW indices are nowadays used by vector database companies like [Pinecone](https://www.pinecone.io/learn/series/faiss/hnsw/) and [Weaviate](https://weaviate.io/developers/weaviate/concepts/vector-index) or enterprise search systems, such as [Lucene](https://lucene.apache.org/core/9_1_0/core/org/apache/lucene/util/hnsw/HnswGraph.html) in their vector indices.
+HNSW indices are nowadays used by vector databases like [Pinecone](https://www.pinecone.io/learn/series/faiss/hnsw/) and [Weaviate](https://weaviate.io/developers/weaviate/concepts/vector-index) or search engine libraries such as [Lucene](https://lucene.apache.org/core/9_1_0/core/org/apache/lucene/util/hnsw/HnswGraph.html) in their vector indices.
 To understand these indices, I highly suggest first reading the Navarro paper paper, which is the foundation.
 It's also a great example of a well-written database paper: one that makes a very clear contribution and is explained in a very clean technical language.